Krzysiekksi6/Krzysiekksi6/README.md

  #

-### 🎓 I am currently in the middle of a project using ReactJS technology "Rental Car Cost Calculator SPA" as Backend I am using Firebase.
+### 🎓 I am currently in the middle of a project using ReactJS technology "Rental Car Cost Calculator React.js" as Backend I am using Firebase.

 ### 📊 Stats